-OVERSEA-CHINESE BANKING CORPORATION LIMITED
+OVERSEA-CHINESE BANKING CORPORATION LIMITED 65 Chulia Street OCBC Centre Singapore 049513

-65 Chulia Street OCBC Centre Singapore 049513
+The Board of Directors (the "Board") of Samurai 2K Aerosol Limited (the "Company" and together with its subsidiaries, the "Group") is committed to maintaining high standards of corporate governance and places importance on its corporate governance processes and systems so as to ensure greater transparency, accountability and maximisation of long-term shareholder value.

-The Board of Directors (the "Board") of Samurai 2K Aerosol Limited (the "Company" and together with its subsidiaries, the "Group") is committed to maintaining high standards of corporate governance and places importance on its corporate governance processes and systems so as to ensure greater DISCLOSURE TABLE FOR ANNUAL REPORT IN COMPLIANCE TO THE CODE OF CORPORATE GOVERNANCE 2018 AND CATALIST RULES transparency, accountability and maximisation of long-term shareholder value.
+This corporate governance report, set out in tabular form, outlines the Company's corporate governance structures and practices that were in place during the financial year ended 31 March 2021 ("FY2021"), with specific reference made to the principles of the Code of Corporate Governance 2018 (the "Code").

-This corporate governance report, set out in tabular form, outlines the Company's corporate governance structures and practices that were in place during he financial year ended 31 March 2021 ("FY2021"), with specific reference made to the principles of the Code of Corporate Governance 2018 (the "Code").
 The Board and Management have taken step to align the governance framework with the recommendations of the Code, where applicable, and where deviations from the provisions of the Code, appropriate explanations are provided.
 This report should be read in totality, instead of being read separately under each principle of the Code.